adamfranco/segue/README.txt

 The user interface for copying sites has now been merged with the user-interface for copying content for a more consistent user experience.

+The 2.2.5.1 bug-fix release adds improvements to the installation process to help ensure that new installations are operational without running database updates.

 See the change-log for details on additional fixes and improvements.

 Upgrades from versions prior to 2.2.5.0 require running system updaters located